-The UK agreed to make a series of payments to the EU, as part of the deal when it left in January 2020, often called the divorce bill.
+The UK agreed to make a series of payments to the European Union, as part of the deal to leave the EU.

 How much does the UK owe?

-Originally, the settlement was estimated to be about £39bn, but a lot of that was paid as the UK's regular contributions to the EU budget.
+Originally, the settlement was estimated to be about £39bn.
+Some of this was paid as the UK continued to make its regular contributions to the EU budget throughout 2020, under the terms of the deal.

-From January 2021, there was about £25bn left to pay by 2057, according to the Office for Budget Responsibility (OBR), almost £18bn of which will be paid in the first five years.
+From January 2021, the estimated bill was £25bn left to pay by 2057, according to the Office for Budget Responsibility (OBR), almost £18bn of which will be paid in the first five years.

-In the early years, a lot of that will be paying for a share of spending that the EU committed to while the UK was a member, but has not yet funded.
+In these early years, a lot of the payments will be for things that the UK committed to while it was a member of the EU, but had not yet funded.

 Most of the money paid in later years will be contributions towards funding the pensions of EU staff.